Violent or gory content intended to shock or disgust viewers, or content encouraging others to commit violent acts, are not allowed on YouTube.

 - Actual schoolyard fights between minors.
 We may allow content if minors are only play fighting and that is evident to viewers.

 - Beatings or brawls outside the context of professional or professionally supervised sporting events.

 More examplesViolent or graphic content

 - Medical procedure footage where the content focuses on open wounds and provides no education or explanation to viewers.

-- Footage of violent crimes such as robberies or rape being committed that provide no education or explanation to viewers.
+- Footage of crimes such as violent robberies that provide no education or explanation to viewers.